tomi-cuentitas/AdaptMaxEnt/README.md

 # AdaptMaxEnt
 ## Adaptive Max-Ent Restricted Evolutions for Local Hamiltonians

-This repository contains an implementation for the exploration of different Adaptive Max-Ent Restricted Evolutions for local Hamiltonians.
-The code is meant to be the basis for a future and more comprehensive library but at this stage is mainly implemented via Python libraries to be used in Jupyter Notebooks, a structure suited for exploration of dynamics and development.
+##### This repository contains an implementation for the exploration of different Adaptive Max-Ent Restricted Evolutions for local Hamiltonians.
+The code is meant to be the basis for a future and more comprehensive library but at this stage is mainly implemented via Python libraries to be used in Jupyter Notebooks, a structure suited for exploration of dynamics and development
 ---

 ## Table of Contents